apoclyps/my-dev-space/lambdas/README.md

 ### Producer

-This lambda pulls data from the Farset Labs calendar iCalendar endpoint and saves it to S3.
+This lambda pulls data from the Farset Labs Google calendar JSON endpoint and saves it to S3.

 You will need to create a new entry in the AWS Systems Manager Parameter store